-A student should achieve a minimum total of 240 credits from a combination of level 4 and level 5 units with 120 credits obtained from level 5 units (125 credits obtained from level 5 units for QCF), including the required mandatory units in order to apply for Higher National Diploma (HND) certification.
+A student should achieve a minimum total of 240 credits from a combination of level 4 and level 5 units with 120 credits obtained from level 5 units including the required mandatory units in order to apply for Higher National Diploma (HND) certification.

-For RQF; students can still be awarded a HND if they have attempted but not achieved a Pass in one of the 14/15 credit units completed at level 4 and similarly if they have attempted but not achieved one of the 14/15 credit units at level 5.
-However they must complete and pass the remaining units for a HNC or HND as per the unit rules of combination of the required qualification.
+Students can still be awarded HND if they have attempted but not achieved a 'Pass' in one of the 14/15 credit units completed at level 4 and similarly if they have attempted but not achieved one of the 14/15 credit units at level 5.
+However, they must complete and pass the remaining units for HNC or HND as per the unit rules of combination of the required qualification.